realmorg/realm/apps/web/src/pages/docs/learn/children.md

 description: Learn how to render children of Custom Element.
 ---

-Alright, let's consider a new case.
-We want to develop a `<blog-post>` element that consists of a title, articles, and metadata like author and date.
-It's crucial for this content to be crawlable by search engines.
+Let's delve into a new scenario.
+Imagine we need to develop a `<blog-post>` element containing a title, articles, and metadata such as author and date.
+It's crucial for this content to be accessible to search engines.
 In this scenario, we have two options:

 1. Create an isolated custom element that encapsulates all the necessary elements within it.
 2. Create a custom element that has the ability to render children.

-The first option, although feasible, is not ideal because the elements inside it cannot be easily reused.
-While attributes can be used to achieve some level of reusability, it won't allow for the rendering of HTML content.
-Additionally, this approach may not be favorable for search engine optimization (SEO) since search engines cannot access the content within the shadow DOM.
+The first option, while feasible, has limitations.
+Elements inside it may not be easily reused.
+Although attributes can enhance reusability to some extent, they won't allow for the rendering of HTML content.
+Moreover, this approach might not be favorable for search engine optimization (SEO) since search engines cannot access the content within the shadow DOM.

-In the second option, we will render the children of custom element.
-This approach is more flexible and allows us to render HTML content.
-It also allows us to use the custom element as a wrapper for other elements.
+In the second option, we render the children of the custom element.
+This approach offers greater flexibility, enabling us to render HTML content and use the custom element as a wrapper for other elements.

-Then how do we render children of custom element?
-We can use `<slot>` tag to render children of custom element.
+So, how do we render children within a custom element?
+We can achieve this using the `<slot>` tag.

 ```html
 <custom-element name="blog-post">